Matrix Gegenbauer Polynomials: the $2\times 2$ Fundamental Cases: The algebra

 From \eqref{eigenvaluemonicos} we have that $\Lambda_w=L$ for every $w$.
 When $w=1$, we obtain that the entries of $L$ satisfy $L_{11}=L_{22}$ and $(p+1)L_{12}=(n-p+1)L_{21}$.
 Thus, looking at the case $w=2$ we get $(n-2p)L_{12}=0$.
 Therefore we obtain that any operator of order zero $L$ in $\mathcal D(W)$ is a multiple of the identity matrix.

-Now we will study differential operators of order at most two in the algebra $\mathcal D(W)$.
-Let $\{Q_w\}$ the monic sequence of orthogonal polynomials with respect to $W$ and $D$ a differential operator in $\mathcal D$.
+Now we study differential operators of order at most two in the algebra $\mathcal D(W)$.
+Let $\{Q_w\}_{w\in \NN_0}$ the sequence of monic orthogonal polynomials with respect to $W$ and $D$ a differential operator of order at most two in $\mathcal D(W)$.
 From Proposition \ref{eigenvalue-prop} we have

 if and only if